Recently, one of our users asked us how they can stop search engines from crawling and indexing their WordPress site.

 Next, you should click the ‘Go Back’ button.

 You’ll be taken to a screen where you can create a username and password that will need to be used when accessing this directory.

 You need to enter a username and password and then confirm the password.
 Make sure to note your username and password in a safe place, such as a password manager app.

 Once you click the ‘Save’ button you have successfully added password protection to your WordPress site.

 Now, whenever a user or search engine visits your website they will be prompted to enter the username and password you created earlier to view the site.

-Method 2: Password Protecting WordPress with a Plugin
+Method 4: Password Protecting WordPress With a Plugin

-- SeedProd – it’s the #1 coming soon and maintenance mode plugin for WordPress, used on over 800,000+ websites.
+- SeedProd is the #1 coming soon and maintenance mode plugin for WordPress, used on over 800,000 websites.
 It comes with complete access control and permissions features that you can use to hide your website from everyone including search engines.
 We have a step by step how-to guide for SeedProd.

-- Password Protected – it’s a very simple way to password protect your WordPress site with a single password (no user creation needed).
+- Password Protected is a very simple way to password protect your WordPress site with a single password (no user creation needed).
 See our step by step guide on how to password protect a WordPress site.

 We hope this article helped you stop search engines from crawling or indexing your WordPress site.
-You may also want to see our ultimate step by step WordPress security guide for beginners.
+You may also want to learn how to speed up your website performance, or see our ultimate step by step WordPress security guide for beginners.